Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 ## Recording what actually was done

-Recording what was done is OPTIONAL for the FEP, although it may be required in some real life situations.
+Recording what was done is OPTIONAL for the FEP, although it may be required by the actors involved.

-Actual economic activity is represented with EconomicEvents in Valueflows.
+Actual economic activity is represented with an `EconomicEvent` in Valueflows.
 In the case of to-do's, it would only occur in response to an earlier to-do commitment.
+More than one `EconomicEvent` can be recorded for one `Commitment` to-do.

 The representation of an economic event is a JSON document with the following properties: